anibalvelarde/neurogenius/docs/personas.md

-## Autism Care SaaS Platform Ecosystem

-### Persona 1: Care Protocol Authors (Medical Professionals)

-- **Dashboard:** Create, edit, and manage care protocols.
-Multimedia integration and access to a resource library.
-- **Patient Assessment Tools:** Tools for patient assessment and protocol recommendations.
-- **Collaboration Tools:** Collaboration and peer review features.
-- **Content Library:** Access to research articles and reference materials.
-- **Version Control:** Protocol version tracking.

-### Persona 2: Care Protocol Administrators (Medical Professionals/Social Workers)

-- **Protocol Selection Interface:** User-friendly protocol selection.
-- **Patient Progress Tracking:** Monitor progress and make real-time adjustments.
-- **Communication:** Secure communication with authors and parents.
-- **Reporting and Analytics:** Track protocol effectiveness and generate insights.

-### Persona 3: Parents (Legal Guardians)

-- **Patient Profile:** Access to child's profile and progress tracking.
-- **Protocol Overview:** Simplified view of assigned protocols.
-- **Messaging and Support:** Communication with care administrators and support resources.
-- **Progress Updates:** Regular updates on child's progress.

-### Persona 4: Patients (Individuals with Autism)

-- **User-Friendly Interface:** Designed for simplicity and minimal distractions.
-- **Interactive Activities:** Engaging modules or games aligned with the care protocol.
-- **Progress Tracking:** Visual representation of progress and achievements.
-- **Sensory Preferences:** Customization options for sensory preferences.

-### Persona 5: System Administrator (Technical Support)

-- **System Health Monitoring:** Monitor system performance and security.
-- **User Management:** Administer user accounts and permissions.
-- **Issue Tracking:** Report and track technical issues.
-- **Data Security:** Ensure data encryption and compliance.
-- **Updates and Maintenance:** Manage system updates and maintenance.

-### Common Features for All Users

-- **Security and Privacy:** Robust security and data protection.
-- **Notifications:** Appointment reminders and updates.
-- **Documentation and Training:** User guides and training resources.
-- **Feedback Mechanism:** User feedback for improvement.
-- **Mobile Accessibility:** Compatibility with mobile devices.
-- **Accessibility Features:** Support for users with disabilities.
-- **Data Analytics:** Data collection for research.
-- **Community and Support:** User community and support system.

-Ensure user involvement in design and testing for user-centric functionality.
-Plan for scalability and future expansion.
+**Problem**: Creating an ecosystem of applications and services to help patients with Autism improve their state of mind and well-being through a collection of cooperating SaaS applications.

+**Personas**:

+1. **Care Protocol Authors (Medical Professionals)**:
+    - Dashboard for protocol creation and management.
+    - Patient assessment tools.
+    - Collaboration tools for peer review.
+    - Access to a content library.
+    - Version control for protocols.

+2. **Care Protocol Administrators (Medical Professionals/Social Workers)**:
+    - User-friendly protocol selection interface.
+    - Tools for monitoring patient progress.
+    - Secure communication.
+    - Reporting and analytics.

+3. **Parents (Legal Guardians)**:
+    - Patient profile with progress tracking.
+    - Simplified view of assigned protocols.
+    - Messaging and support.
+    - Regular progress updates.

+4. **Patients (Individuals with Autism)**:
+    - User-friendly interface designed for simplicity.
+    - Interactive modules or games aligned with the care protocol.
+    - Visual progress tracking.
+    - Customization options for sensory preferences.

+5. **System Administrator (Technical Support)**:
+    - System health monitoring.
+    - User account administration.
+    - Issue tracking and resolution.
+    - Data security and compliance.
+    - Management of updates and maintenance.

+**Common Features for All Users**:
+- Robust security and privacy measures.
+- Notifications for appointments and updates.
+- Documentation and training resources.
+- User feedback mechanism.
+- Mobile accessibility.
+- Accessibility features for users with disabilities.
+- Data analytics for research and improvement.
+- User community and support system.

+Ensure user involvement in design and testing, and plan for scalability and future expansion.